pfc5098/analystrpc/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of analystrpc is to provide some utility functions that automate some work for junior analysts.
+The goal of analystrpc is to provide some utility functions that can automate some work for junior analysts.

 ## Installation